jasonpriem/schol-search-study/instructions.md

 ----

-If you have questions, email jp@jasonprierm.org
+If you have questions, email Jason Priem at priem@email.unc.edu